 “As Asia is the growth market for many European luxury brands, it makes a lot of sense for them to outsource in China where they can save costs on logistics and labor,” Yeung said.
 Sitoy expects to add two or three customers a year, he said.

-The manufacturer, whose prospectus also lists Michael Kors Holdings Ltd. (KORS), Fossil Inc. (FOSL) and Tumi Holdings Inc. (TUMI) as clients, expects rising demand will hold up amid a dip in economic growth.
+The manufacturer, whose prospectus also lists Michael Kors Holdings Ltd. (KORS:US), Fossil Inc. (FOSL:US) and Tumi Holdings Inc. (TUMI:US) as clients, expects rising demand will hold up amid a dip in economic growth.
 China yesterday cut benchmark interest rates for the second time in a month to combat a slowdown in the world’s second-biggest economy.

 “Consumers may delay the purchase of a posh car, but they won’t put off buying a nicely designed luxury handbag,” Yeung said.